ucam-department-of-psychiatry/camcops/docs/source/developer/server_testing.rst

 Custom CamCOPS pytest options:

 --create-db           Create a new test database.
 Necessary when there have been schema changes.
---database-in-memory  Store the database in memory instead of on disk (sqlite only).
+--database-in-memory  Store the database in memory instead of on disk (SQLite only).
---echo                Log all SQL statements to the default log handler --mysql               Use MySQL instead of the default sqlite --db-name             Test database name (MySQL only, default test_camcops) --db-user             Test database user (MySQL only, default camcops) --db-password         Test database password (MySQL only, default camcops)
+--echo                Log all SQL statements to the default log handler --mysql               Use MySQL instead of the default SQLite --db-name             Test database name (MySQL only, default test_camcops) --db-user             Test database user (MySQL only, default camcops) --db-password         Test database password (MySQL only, default camcops)